TyEL ensures pension security for your employees.

-- employees are at least 17 years old
+- Your employees are 17 years or older and

-The upper age limit for insurance is either 68, 69 or 70 years, depending on what year the employee was born.
+The upper age limit for TyEL insurance depends on the birth year of the employee in question.

-Household employed employees are also due to be insured by TyEL insurance.
-Household employers are affected by the same TyEL insurance rules and payments as other employers.
+Employees who are paid salaries/wages by households also need to be insured by TyEL insurance.
+With regard to TyEL insurance, the same rules and contributions are applicable to households as to other employers.

 TyEL in a nutshell